Honey Bee Insemination Service

 She also dispenses information in presentations, publications and instructional courses for both scientific and industry audiences, worldwide.
 Working with Washington State University and U.S. queen producers, Sue’s current focus is enhancement of U.S. honey bee breeding stocks.
 Honey bee germplasm of several European subspecies imported from their native homeland are being incorporated into US breeding stocks.
 The goal is to increase colony vitality and tolerance/resistance to pests and diseases.
 Numerous studies clearly show that genetic diversity enhances colony fitness and provides the genetic tools for stock improvement.

-helps out wherever he can.
-He is currently the Director for Washington State University Extension in Island County, located within the Puget Sound in Western Washington.
+helps with beekeeping, queen rearing, and stock evaluation.
+He is an Associate Professor and County Director for Washington State University Extension in Island County, located within the Puget Sound in Western Washington.
 He has worked with honey bees since childhood, including 20 years as a commercial beekeeper.
 He holds a Ph.D. in environmental sciences with a focus on human dimensions from The Ohio State University.
 His primary interest is in the human interaction with the natural environment.
-He is currently an adjunct professor in the Department of Entomology, Honey Bee Health Program at Washington State University.
-He enjoys working around the home he shares with his wife, Susan Cobey, and their 125 lb.
-Anatolian Shepherd and 105 lb Newfie.
+He holds an adjunct appointment with the WSU Department of Entomology, Honey Bee Health Program.
+He enjoys working around the home he shares with his wife, Susan Cobey, and their 100+lb Great Pyrenees and 105 lb Newfie.
 He also enjoys taking on new challenges.

 Consulting on Honey Bee Breeding and Stock Improvement

 All of Your Equipment Need For Instrumental Insemination and Stock Improvement